-- Students who withdraw from HGSE before completing all required summer and August courses must reapply for admissions via the Official Admissions process. - Students who withdraw from HGSE after completing all required summer and August courses may apply for reinstatement.
+- Students who withdraw from HGSE before completing HPL and one August Foundations course must reapply for admissions via the Official Admissions process. - Students who withdraw from HGSE after completing HPL and one August Foundations course may apply for reinstatement.

 Part-time Residential Students: